atenearesearchgroup/QCBalgorithm/README.md

 graph.traversal().V()
 .where(__.in("askedTo").in("formulates").has("idContest", 508)).dedup().toList();
 ```
 * Q3.
-ChoiceNotChosen: considering a specific caption, counting how many times that caption appeared in a dueling contest question and it was not eventually chosen.
+UnchosenCap: considering a specific caption, counting how many times that caption appeared in a dueling contest question and it was not eventually chosen.

 Gremlin query can be viewed following: